Efficient Algorithms for Sparse Moment Problems without Separation: Efficient Algorithms for Higher Dimensions

 \section{Efficient Algorithms for Higher Dimensions}

 In this section, we solve the problem in higher dimensions.
-We first present the algorithm for 2-dimension.
-The algorithm for higher dimensions use the algorithms for both 1- and 2-dimension as subroutines.
+We first present the algorithm for the two-dimensional problem.
+The algorithm for higher dimensions takes both the one-dimensional and two-dimensional algorithms as subroutines.